get-convex/workflow/README.md

 ### Specifying how many workflows can run in parallel

 You can specify how many workflows can run in parallel by setting the `maxParallelism` workpool option.
-This defaults to 50.
+It has a reasonable default.

 ```ts
 const workflow = new WorkflowManager(components.workflow, {